monstersecond/DASBE/README.md

 ## Gain all of the datasets for all experiments

 Running the following script can generate all files of dataset for the experiments showing in the paper.
+(This command is optional; if it is not run, the default optimal network is used)

 ```
 ./gain_dataset.sh